dal-go/.github/profile/README.md

 # Dalgo - Data Access Layer in GO language

+Provides a consistent and flexible API for working with different types of databases in Go.
+By providing a single interface for different types of databases, Dalgo allows developers to write code that is agnostic to the underlying data store.
+This can help reduce development time and improve code maintainability, while also providing the flexibility to choose the data store that best suits their needs.

+It includes an easy-to-use API for querying, inserting, updating, and deleting records, as well as features for handling errors and logging.
+It also supports transactions.

 ## 📦 Modules & Packages

 - [github.com/dal-go/dalgo](https://github.com/dal-go/dalgo) - core package.
 Go there for docs & more details.
 Consider giving it a ⭐ 😉.